Stelara

 Psoriatic arthritis

-In the treatment of active psoriatic arthritis, Stelara was compared with placebo in 2 main studies involving a total of 927 adult patients whose condition was not controlled well enough with previous treatments.
+In the treatment of active psoriatic arthritis, Stelara was compared with placebo in 2 main studies involving a total of 927 adults whose condition was not controlled well enough with previous treatments.
 In both studies, the main measure of effectiveness was the number of patients whose symptom score improved after 24 weeks.
-In the first study, symptom score improved in around 42% of those given Stelara 45 mg and 50% of those given 90 mg, compared with around 23% of those given placebo.
-In the second study, symptom score improved in around 44% of those given either dose of Stelara, compared with around 20% of those given placebo.
+In the first study, the symptom score improved in around 42% of those given Stelara 45 mg and 50% of those given 90 mg, compared with around 23% of those given placebo.
+In the second study, the symptom score improved in around 44% of those given either dose of Stelara, compared with around 20% of those given placebo.

 Crohn's disease